 To be fair, most of the networks I’ve seen to let you call to charge your car, but I don’t feel comfortable reading my credit card information over the phone every time I want to charge the car on the road.
 So RFID cards is the path I chose.

 Looking at chargers around Hillsboro, Oregon, I’ve joined Blink (lots of older chargers), ChargePoint (newer chargers), GreenLots (DC Fast Chargers), SemaConnect (some West Coast Electric Highway), and EvGo (DC Fast chargers) networks.
 I’ll probably join more networks when I plan specific road trips.
-See my post Charging a 2020 Chevy Bolt Near Hillsboro, Oregon for details.
+See my post on Charging a 2020 Chevy Bolt Near Hillsboro, Oregon for details.

 Don’t stress over road trip charging costs